You can achieve the greatest possible conservation impact with a gift of land.

 A bequest is an outright donation of land that is delayed until the end of your life.
 You can make a bequest of land by specifying in your will that your land be transferred to the Islands Trust Conservancy upon your death.

 In most cases, your estate will be eligible for a tax receipt for the appraised value of the land.
 Before designating the Islands Trust Conservancy Board as the beneficiary of your will, we recommend you speak to staff to make sure the Islands Trust Conservancy is able to protect your land as you envision.

 You may wish to see your land protected as a nature reserve, but can’t necessarily afford to donate your property outright.

 If your property meets our target biodiversity values and if the Islands Trust Conservancy has the capacity to fundraise to cover the cost, we may be able to purchase your property at a price that is lower than the full market value.

-A bargain sale helps you realize your dream of creating a legacy while giving you cash to meet your needs.
+A bargain sale, often called a conservation sale, helps you realize your dream of creating a legacy while giving you cash to meet your needs.
 If your sale price is less than 80% of the appraised value, you may receive a tax receipt for the difference through the Ecological Gifts Program.